r03942139/RAID-on-Cloud-AWS_Azure_GCP/README.md

 From the perspective of customers, a single cloud provider may not be trustworthy enough for providing the best quality of service and cost-efficiency.
 A single-platform application suffers the “**vendor lock-in**” problem, blocking the customers from migrating to better cloud providers.
 More and more customers have adopted a multi-platform approach, in order to obtain better services.

 RAID-on-Cloud, a cloud-based replication NAS which we will implement in this project.
 The client-end will be implemented in Python, as a CLI (command-line interface) running in a Singularity Container.
 Through the Python CLI, users can access files without knowing how data are actually stored and distributed across cloud platforms.
+The basic part of the side project is an efficient block-based storage.

 Build-up Steps
 1. Prepare information for accessing public cloud storages: AWS S3, Azure, GCP; The information includes: